top of page

 Can you really earn a living by sewing?

 A handful of businesses in the area incorporate industrial sewing in their products and pay living wages.
 However, every trainee combines her or his unique strengths, work history, and background with new skills to create a path forward that may or may not include sewing.
-Lagniappe trainees have obtained entry-level positions with the federal government and local manufacturers that provide full-time, benefitted employment with opportunities to advance.
+Lagniappe trainees have obtained entry-level positions with the federal government, local manufacturers, school district, and other employers that provide full-time, benefitted employment with opportunities to advance.

 How long is your program?